Asian Americans in Houston: Indians

 As of the 2010 census there were about 82,575 people in the Houston area of Indian origins.

+Following the 1965 Immigration Act there was a significant influx of Indian immigrants to the United States of America and consequently to Houston.
+The passing of this act brought educated immigrants seeking higher education and opportunities in the U.S.

-The 1980 U.S. Census stated that 6,610 persons originating from India were in the Houston area.
+The 1980 United States census stated that 6,610 persons originating from India were in the Houston area.
 Harris County had almost 36,000 Indian Americans as of the 2000 Census.
 The population had a $53,000 ($ in today's money) median yearly household income, $11,000 ($ in today's money) more than the county average.
 Almost 65% of the Indian Americans in Harris County had university and college degrees, compared to 18% of all of the Harris County population.
 Indian Americans in Fort Bend County, as of the same census, numbered at almost 13,000 and had a median annual income of $84,000 ($ in today's money).
 62% of Indian Americans in Fort Bend County had university and college degrees, compared to 25% of all residents of Fort Bend County.
 An estimate from the 2009 American Community Survey stated that Harris County had 46,125 Indian Americans and that Fort Bend County had 25,104 Indian Americans.
 Katharine Shilcutt of the Houston Press said that the high education and income levels of Indian Americans caused businesses in the Mahatma Gandhi District, an Indian American ethnic enclave in Houston, to thrive.

 In 1999 the Houston area had about 500 Indian Catholics.
 There were no particular Indian Catholic churches.

 As of 2007, the median income of Indians in Houston was $50,250.

 As of 2012 the majority of the city's Sikhs originate from the portion of Punjab in India.

 As of 2007, there were over 24 Indian-American-oriented publications.
 As of that year, most Indian-American newspapers in Houston are in English.
 Some smaller newspapers are in Indian languages such as Hindi and Gujarati.
 The Indo-American News, a newspaper owned by K.L.
 Sindwani, is distributed to fifty locations in Southwest Houston and has a 5,000 copy-per-week print rate.
 As of 2007, each issue has 44 pages.
 Sindwani established it in 1982; at the time he was the only employee and each issue had eight pages.

 The Indian Culture Center, catering to South Asian groups, opened in 1973, and the Gujarati Samaj, catering to Gujarati people in particular, opened in 1979; the latter group has Holi and Navatri events.
 An Indian Student Association is at the University of Houston.

 The self-published novel An Indian in Cowboy Country was written by Indian immigrant Pradeep Anand, who works as an engineer and lives in Sugar Land.

 In 2019 Indian Americans make up almost 50% of the Asian Americans in Fort Bend County.
 In 2021 the county had about 24 Indian Christian churches.